aedgar777/maypole-flutter/docs/contributors/firebase-setup-guide.md

 ### Step 2: Choose Your Secrets Access Method

-Your team admin will provide secrets via one of these methods:
+Your team admin will provide secrets via one of these methods **for local development only**:

+**Note**: These secrets are only needed for running the app locally.
+GitHub Actions CI/CD uses repository secrets and does not require `.env` files.

 #### **Option A: Direct Secrets File** (Simple)